 Final Grade Minimum Number of Points Needed

+A+ 290

+A 280

-A 270
+A- 270

+B+ 260

+В 250

-В 240
+B- 240

+C+ 230

+C 220

-С 210
+C- 210

 D 180

 F 179 or less

-Extra-credit: You will have two opportunities to gain extra-credit points in the course.
+Extra-credit: You will have two opportunities for extra-credit.
 First, you may write a 4th reaction paper.
 The additional reaction paper will be graded and could garner as much as 3 extra-credit points.
-Note that it is a maximum of 3 extra-credit points.
 If you do poorly on the assignment, then you could also receive no extra-credit.
 The second option for extra-credit is to write a second paper.
 This could gain you an extra 9 points.
-As with the additional reaction paper, poor work will receive fewer points.
 You may choose to do both extra-credit assignments, which means that a total of 12 extra-credit points are available.
-No extra-credit will be accepted after May 1st.
+No extra-credit will be accepted after April 28th.